17 Unique Restaurants in Mississippi: Barbecue, Blues, and Bayou Views

 • 🎯 Perfect For: Blues history buffs, lovers of authentic Delta soul food, and a truly unique, off-the-beaten-path experience.

-Step into a piece of Delta blues history at The Historic Klondyke Trading Post in Walls.
+Step into a piece of Delta blues history at The Historic Klondyke Trading Post in Vicksburg.
 This legendary spot, a former general store and eatery, is steeped in local lore – it’s even said that W.C.
 Handy penned some of his famous blues tunes right here!
 The vibe is pure, unadulterated Delta soul.

 Expect hearty, down-home Southern cooking like fried catfish, savory greens, and maybe even some barbecue.
 It’s a place where the food is as rich as the history, offering a true taste of the Mississippi Delta’s heart and soul.